filetczar/Personal_Website/content/about.md

 +++

-I am a data journalist and analyst in Cincinnati, OH.
+I am a data journalist and scientist in Cincinnati, OH.
 I began writing at St. Louis University High for the *Prep News* and continued on at the University of Illinois writing for the *Daily Illini*, *Buzz Magazine*, and the prestigious *Booze News*.

 My career has taken me into the sphere of data science and marketing analytics.
 I enjoy learning new statistical concepts, coding languages, and uncovering stories from data in all its forms.
 Here I get to stretch my legs and dip a toe into each of those passions.